Keetmanshoop Reformed Church: First church building: Background

 The first GKSA church building in Keetmanshoop, where the congregation worshiped from 1951 to 2001, was originally a Dutch Reformed Church in South Africa (NGK) building purchased in 1920 as the latter denomination's first church built in SWA.
 It was used as early as 1896 as the Krabbenhoft wagon factory.
 Later owned by Karel Johann Kakob Ehret and Franz August Steguweit, it became the headquarters of the painting and art dealing firm Ehret, Frey en Kie.

 In 1920, the Keetmanshoop church ward council bought the building for £3,000.
 The Keetmanshoop Reformed Church (NGK) was founded in 1924 as a daughter church of the Mariental Reformed Church (NGK) (founded in 1898, then known as Gibeon).
 Before the building could be used for worship, it had to be renovated, for which Val Wurth and Metje & Ziegler won the contract.
 Whoever laid the keystone is forgotten.
 Pews were purchased from the Brothers Kappelhoff in Lüderitz.

-After the founding of the NGK church, the Keetmanshoop church council decided on June 8, 1955, to expand the church hall by 30 feet.
+After the founding of the NGK church, the Keetmanshoop church council decided, on 8 June 1955, to expand the church hall by 30 feet.
 The collections flowed quickly, even in Natal, where the pastor, the Rev. H.J.
 Potgieter, was on sabbatical.
 Even the Vryheid Reformed Church (NGK), in northern Natal, contributed.
-The renovated church opened on February 20–21, 1926.
+The renovated church opened on 20–21 February 1926.
 Later, a gallery was added.
 After the construction of a new church for the NGK in 1945, the first Afrikaner tower church in SWA, the hall church doubled as a meeting hall, which the church council also allowed the GKSA to use for their services.

 First church building purchased

-On June 10, 1950, the NGK decided to sell the old building, preferably to the local GKSA church.
-On September 16, 1950, the GKSA church council, after a conference, agreed to buy the building for £2,800, a bargain compared to the £3,000 the NGK had paid for it in 1920 and the improvements made to it since then.
-The transfer was officially made on July 21, 1951.
+On 10 June 1950 the NGK decided to sell the old building, preferably to the local GKSA church.
+On 16 September 1950 the GKSA church council, after a conference, agreed to buy the building for £2,800, a bargain compared to the £3,000 the NGK had paid for it in 1920 and the improvements made to it since then.
+The transfer was officially made on 21 July 1951.

 The Keetmanshoop GKSA church used this building until 2001.
 During the Rev. H.A.
 Louw's tenure in the 1950s, the church was renovated one more, and under the Rev. D.F.
 Coetzee in the 1980s, a nursery was added.
-In 2001, the church council sold it for N$330,000,returning it to commercial use once more.
+In 2001, the church council sold it for N$330,000, returning it to commercial use once more.